zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `videoStreamType`: (Optional) Number.
 The type of the video stream to subscribe to.
   - `0`: (Default) Subscribes to the high-quality stream.
   - `1`: Subscribes to the low-quality stream.
 - `maxIdleTime`: (Optional) Number.
 Agora Cloud Recording automatically stops recording and leaves the channel when there is no user in the recording channel after a time period (30 seconds by default) set by this parameter.
 The value range is from 5 to 2<sup>32</sup>-1.
+Once the recording stops, the recording service generates new recorded files if you call `start` for the second time.

 <div class="alert note"><ul><li>In a communication channel, the recording service does not recognize a channel as an idle channel, so long as the channel has users, regardless of whether they send stream or not.</li><li>If a live broadcast channel has an audience without a host for a set time (<code>maxIdleTime</code>), the recording service automatically stops and leaves the channel.</li></div>